sidesteps/blog/tdd_no_design.md

 TDD is <del>dead</del> not a design methodology

-Recently, on an interview, I was explaining to an enthusiastic candidate what is TDD.
+Recently, on an interview, I was explaining to an enthusiastic candidate what is Test Driven Development.

 "It is a design methodology" - said I.
 "Is it really though?" - thought my brain.